By Lea Hartman on | No Comments

-You love the look of your favorite presets, but have you ever investigated to see how they're created?
-Lightroom is a masterful tool and its split toning panel is one of many awesome elements.
-Here are a few things you might not know about split toning.
+You love the look of your favorite presets, but have you ever looked under the hood to see how they are created?
+Lightroom is a masterful tool and its split toning panel is one of my favorite elements.

-The left side here is without split toning, the right side is with split toning enabled.
-(This image is edited with Aurora Sky from the Summer collection).
-You can see how enabling the split toning (which is the preset's default state) cools the shadow tones and gives the image a softer, more muted look.
+In the example below, the left image is with split toning, the right image is without split toning enabled.
+(This image is edited with Marrakesh II from the Pretty Film Bohemian Collection).
+You can see how enabling the split toning (which is the preset's default state) reduces the warmth and redness slightly.

-Again, here's another example using Vintage Kiss, also from the Summer set.
-The left is without split toning and the right is with split toning.
-The split toning here is used to really warm the highlights and give the image a nice glow.
+In this next example, I used Fiji preset from the Dark and Moody Collection.
+The left image is with split toning and the right image has the split toning disabled.
+The split toning here is used to warm the highlights and and shadows to give the image a nice glow.

 Split toning is utilized in MANY presets as an added layer of customization.
-I personally prefer it to using the temperature slider in the basic panel because I really love how it targets specific areas.
-Next time you're applying your favorite preset, take a peek at the split toning panel and see how the magic was made!
+I personally prefer it obrt using the temperature slider in the basic panel because I really love how it targets specific areas of an image.